samanthaccole243/AutomaticPlantWaterer/index.md

 Once a plant death is reported, a file will be pushed to our (the project managers') github.
 This file will be named with the date of the report and contain the plant type and threshold the plant was set to before it died.
 We can then carefully compile this data and observe any common trends between plant types.

 ### Can this be customized with different sensors?
 Absolutely!
-Scroll down to the "Future Uses" section for more details!
+Scroll down to the "Future Work" section for more details!

 ## Design and Testing: